Robotics and Energy Logo

 Arduino remote control LED Strip via a web server — control LED strip with your phone or any device of your choice

-In this project, we will create an Arduino-controlled RGB LED strip accessible through a local network interface, allowing control from any smart device, including your phone.
-This interface, presented as a webpage, offers easy LAN access.
-Through this control interface, you can communicate with the Arduino and the LED strip’s electronic components, granting complete control over lighting effects, including customizable blinking and timing.
+Build an Arduino-controlled RGB LED strip accessible through a local network interface, allowing control from any smart device, including your phone.
+The project covers lighting effects, including customizable blinking and timing.

 What will we learn